-TRANSFERS Transfers from Cape Town airport on first day, to the start of the ride on the second day and back to Cape Town on last day cost $490.08 per person, ($502.65 in 2021).
+TRANSFERS Transfers from Cape Town airport on first day, to the start of the ride on the second day and back to Cape Town on last day cost $560.04 per person.
 These are non-optional transfers and are not refundable.

 The starting point for the ride is Cape Town airport in South Africa.
 We can arrange transfers from here to the start of the ride and back to Cape Town at the end of the ride.